nruffini32/LangChainPDFChat/README.md

 ```
    OPENAI_API_KEY={ OpenAI key }
 ```
-3. Run the following command:
+3. cd into the root directory and run the following command:
 ```
   streamlit run PDFChatApp.py
 ```